 reg query "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon"

-reg query "HKCU\Software\SimonTatham\PuTTY\Sessions" /s # PuTTY creds
+reg query "HKCU\Software\SimonTatham\PuTTY\Sessions" /s # PuTTY saved creds

 Token Impersonation

-# Check privileges
+# Check for impersonation privileges

 whoami /priv